 As a Catholic school, St John’s Lambton shares in the mission of the Catholic Church.
 Christ’s commandment, “to love one another as I have loved you” is the basis of all faith communities.
 Pastoral care gathers all the qualities and practices within a community that seek to make this commandment real.

-Where a need for specific assistance is identified, St John’s offers the services of a School Counsellor.
+Where a need for specific assistance is identified, St John’s offers the services of a Clinical Psychologist.
 The school runs a number of other programs throughout the year targeted to the needs of individual students.
 These include Zones of Regulation; Friendly Kids Friendly Classrooms; Cool and Friendly; Socially Speaking (prosocial skills); and Seasons for Growth (bereavement).

 When students enrol in Kindergarten at St John’s, they are supported in their transition by a buddy allocated to them from the following year’s Year 6 class.
 The buddies work throughout the last term of the pre-school year to assist the new Kindergarten students to transition comfortably to school.